Bylong Valley Way: Tourism

-The section of the Bylong Valley Way east of Bylong is also part of two separately promoted tourist routes.
+The section of Bylong Valley Way east of Bylong is also part of two separately-promoted tourist routes.

-A self-drive tour loop route originating in Sandy Hollow, promoted as Upper Hunter Tourist Drive number 4, uses this section of road to travel west, then turns north on other local roads to rejoin the Golden Highway.
+A self-drive tour loop route originating in Sandy Hollow, promoted as Upper Hunter Tourist Drive number 4, uses this section of road to travel west, then turns north on other local roads to rejoin Golden Highway.
 The Phipps Cutting picnic area is shown as a rest area on that route.

-The Tablelands Way tourist route between Canberra and Muswellbrook uses this section of the Bylong Valley Way as part of the route between Mudgee and Muswellbrook.
+The Tablelands Way tourist route between Canberra and Muswellbrook uses this section of Bylong Valley Way as part of the route between Mudgee and Muswellbrook.

 Bridges

 Muswellbrook Shire Council

-The dilapidated timber sections of the Kirks Bridge, crossing Baerami Creek at Baerami were demolished and were planned to be replaced with new concrete sections by 31 August 2007.
-Unfortunately, flooding during the June 2007 Hunter Region and Central Coast storms delayed the work by around a month.
+The dilapidated timber sections of Kirks Bridge, crossing Baerami Creek at Baerami were demolished and were planned to be replaced with new concrete sections by 31 August 2007.
+Unfortunately, flooding during the 2007 New South Wales storms delayed the work by around a month.
 The bridge had previously been partially rebuilt, with both buttresses and two spans at one end having been reconstructed in concrete.

 Muswellbrook Shire Council maintained a temporary deviation on private property for several years to allow access during bridgework and for heavy vehicles.
 After the bridge was reopened, that deviation was removed and the land returned to its owner.

 The single-lane timber bridge over Widden Creek has also been replaced.
 Muswellbrook Shire Council had committed to spend $480,000 by 30 June 2007 to Manage the investigation, design and construction works but the discovery of a serious problem on Kirks Bridge saw that money diverted to the more urgent project.
 Muswellbrook Shire Council subsequently replaced the Widden Creek bridge between January and June 2009 at a cost of approximately A$910,000.

 Once the Widden Creek bridge was replaced, the 38 tonne load limit was lifted, allowing heavy vehicles to again use this route.